getify/You-Dont-Know-JS/types & grammar/ch5.md

 Function arguments have an interesting relationship to their formal declared named parameters.
 Specifically, the `arguments` array has a number of gotchas of leaky abstraction behavior if you're not careful.
 Avoid `arguments` if you can, but if you must use it, by all means avoid using the positional slot in `arguments` at the same time as using a named parameter for that same argument.

 The `finally` clause attached to a `try` (or `try..catch`) offers some very interesting quirks in terms of execution processing order.
 Some of these quirks can be helpful, but it's possible to create lots of confusion, especially if combined with labeled blocks.
 As always, use `finally` to make code better and clearer, not more clever or confusing.

+The `switch` offers some nice shorthand for `if..else if..` statements, but beware of many common simplifying assumptions about its behavior.
+There are several quirks that can trip you up if you're not careful, but there's also some hidden tricks that `switch` has up its sleeve!